SunilPdl/JAVA-LAB/lab-4/students/README.md

 ### Try
 The codes which may cause exception are checkedin this block.

-- If the code do cause exception it throws the exception to catch blocks
+- If the code do cause exception it throws the exception to catch blocks.
-- If the code doesnot cause exception it does nothing
+- If the code doesnot cause exception it does nothing.

 ### catch